-Pre-termination procedure is specifically stipulated prior to giving regular notice due to the employee's conduct.
-The employer shall draw the employee's attention, in writing, to his employment obligations and inform him of the possibility of dismissal if further violations occur, unless circumstances exist due to which the employer cannot be reasonably expected to do so.
+Pre-termination procedure, prior to rendering regular notice due to the employee's conduct, is expressly regulated by the law.
+The employer shall draw the employee's attention, in writing, to his employment obligations and inform him about the possibility of dismissal if further violations occur, unless circumstances exist due to which the employer cannot be reasonably expected to do so.
 Furthermore, prior to giving regular notice or extraordinary notice due to the employee's conduct, the employer shall give the employee an opportunity to present his defence, unless circumstances exist due to which the employer cannot be reasonably expected to do so.

-In cases, wherein the employer determines redundancy of at least 20 employees and where their employment contracts are to end within a period of 90 days, irrespective of the method of termination, and if at least five of these employees are to be dismissed for business reasons, the employer shall consult the works council with regard to the manner and under the conditions provided for in the Labour Act, in the aims of removing the need for dismissals.
-In that case, the employer is obliged to notify the competent public authority responsible for employment about carried out consultations.
+In cases, wherein the employer determines redundancy of at least 20 employees and where their employment contracts are to end within a period of 90 days, irrespective of the method of termination, and if at least five of these employees are to be dismissed for business reasons, the employer shall consult the works council with regard to the manner and under the conditions provided for in the Labour Act, about the aims and possibilities of removing the need for dismissals.
+In that case, the employer is obliged to notify the competent public authority responsible for employment about carried out consultations with the works council.

 That notification must contain the information on the duration of consultations with the works council, outcomes and conclusions resulting therefrom, with a statement of the works council attached thereto, should he receive it.
 In that case, employment of the employees included in the process of collective redundancies may not be terminated within 30 days from the date of the notification.
 That period can be extended by the competent public authority for another 30 days.